bhaskar123u/namaste-react/README.md

 13. We might get error as: Browser scripts cannot have imports and exports and points to this code <script src="./app.js"></script>.
 What this is telling that rn, the browser treats './app.js' as a simple js file.
 We have to tell it browser that is it a module.

 14. Parcel - Dev(npx parcel index.html)/Prod(npx parcel build inde.html) Builds(in ./dist folder), Local Server, Hot Module Replacement(HMR - code changes automatically in server), it uses a file watching algorithms written in C++.
 It is using ./parcel-cache to load pages instantly giving faster builds.
 Image optimisation, Minification of files, Bundling, Compression, Code Splitting, Differential Bundling(support of older browsers), host app on HTTP && HTTPS, Tree Shaking Algorithms(remove unused code), Consistent Hashing.

+15. We can write scripts in package.json to configure start command, from npx parcel index.html -> npm start

+16. JSX - Javascript syntax to create React elements easily.
+It's hard to use React.createElement() for nested structures.
+It is not part of React, it is just a syntactical sugar.

+17. Why react was built? - Markup in HTML, logic in JS, style in CSS.
+React tries to merge these things.
+All in same file.

+18. HTML heading - <h1 id='heading'>H1 in HTML</h1>, React heading - React.createElement("h1",{id:'heading'},'H1 in React'), JSX heading - const heading = <h1 id='heading'>H1 in JSX</h1>

+19. JSX != HTML inside javascript, it is HTML like syntax

+20. Brower's JS Engine doesn't understand JSX, it understands only ECMA script.
+Whenever we write JSX, Parcel(Babel) converts it into valid JS.
+The code is transpiled before the code reaches JS Engine.
+How the conversion happens : check here - https://babeljs.io/ e.g., const heading = <h1>sample h1 tag</h1> -> const heading = /*#__PURE__*/React.createElement("h1", null, "sample h1 tag")

+21. Babel is a transpiler, some browsers doesn't understand newer code, babel converts it into older format.
+Babel is a code converter and not only JSX, it handles a lot of things.

+22. Use camelcase when giving properties in JSX tags e.g., in html <h1 class='heading'>H1 tag</h1> but in JSX we write const heading = <h1 className='heading'>H1 tag</h1>.

+23. Mutliple line JSX - wrap in ( ) for babel to understand the start and end point. const heading = (<h1 className='heading'>H1 tag</h1>) not needed in single line but is needed in multiple lines JSX

+24. React Component - Class Based, Function Based.
+Start with a CAPITAL LETTER.
+Functional Component(FC) is simply a JS fn which returns a JSX/React Element e.g., const FunctionalComponent = () => { return <h1>H1 tag</h1>; } OR const FunctionalComponent = function(){ return (<h1>H1 tag</h1>);};.
+We can also avoid 'return' keyword in arrow function syntax.

+25. When we call a FC from another FC, it is called component composition.

+26. In JSX whatever we write in {} is executed.
+We can execute JS code inside in it.
+JSX sanitise the data before using e.g., <h1>{console.log(1+2);}</h1> and prevents XSS attacks.
+We can add a react element in {} also.